ks47/ks47/README.md

 <br />

-### I ❤ making my ideas come to life through Software 💻
+### I love making my ideas come to life through Software 💻

 ## Skills
 #### I like to work with